learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 http://localhost:3000/movies/:movieId/edit
 ```

-In this lesson, we learned how to set up nested routes to create a
+In this lesson, we learned how to set up nested routes to display a list of
-**master/detail** interface.
-Specifically, we learned how we can display a list
-of items along with details about an individual item on the same page.
-To get
+items along with details about an individual item on the same page.
+To get this
-this to work, we needed to complete the following steps:
+to work, we needed to complete the following steps:

 - In the top-level component (`App.js` in this case), create our "parent" routes
   and render `<MoviesPage>`